Menu

 What you should know about internships in Hungary

-Hungary is also very hierarchical, so as an intern in a Hungarian company you won't have a lot of leeway for taking initiatives, but will be expected to complete the tasks assigned to you.
+Hungary is also very hierarchical, so as an intern in a Hungarian company, you won't have a lot of leeway for taking initiatives, but will be expected to complete the tasks assigned to you.
 If your internship is taking place in a city other than Budapest, you'll have to consider the language as well: many older people don't speak English, so at least a basic command of Hungarian may be necessary.
 That being said, if you're up for the challenge, you're going to enjoy your internship in Hungary!

-As Hungary is both a member of the EU and the Schengen area, you can do your internship without having to deal with a lot of paperwork if you're an EU/EFTA citizen.
-Third-country nationals though will need to apply for a residence permit.
-You can do so in your home country, or in Hungary at the regional directorate of Immigration and Asylum Office.
-As a general rule, you'll need the completed application form, a portrait photo taken within the last three months, the identifications required and a procedural fee of 60 euros if you apply back at your home country or 18,000 HUF (55 euros) if you apply in Hungary.
+As a general rule, you'll need the completed application form, a portrait photo taken within the last three months, the identification required and a procedural fee of 39,000 HUF (100 euros).
+You can apply back at your home country or via the OIF's electronic platform.
 Provided that all goes well, the residence permit will reach you via post.
 Find out more here.

 Finding an internship in Hungary